930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 >Here are only the main parts of each code, to see all the code go to the complete folder

 #### Clock Divider (times called: 1)
-It is needed the following libraries to make the count that will divde
+It is needed the following libraries to make the count that will divde.
 ```
 library IEEE;
 use IEEE.STD_LOGIC_1164.ALL;